 NWIR contracts for association management services.
 The executive director leads and manages the individual contractors/consultants that provide association management services, which include the executive director, member services coordinator/administrative assistant, graphic designer, website developer, and bookkeeper.
 Generally speaking, responsibilities are assumed as follows:

+Ellen needs to cross reference with scope and add in content for association management duties as well.
+Also needs to be shorter and less specific (specifics are in the scope)

 The Executive Director is expected to: